-- The general rule of thumb that we follow is that if the course falls onto the studentathletes DARS report, then the course will count as progress towards degree. - In some cases, general elective courses can count towards progress degree.
-If a major and liberal education does not equal 120 credit hours required for graduation, we can count elective credit hours towards progress towards degree.
+- The general rule of thumb that we follow is that if the course falls onto the student-athletes DARS report, then the course will count as progress towards degree.
+However, it is possible for a course to over-satisfy in the liberal education requirements so it is important that any course that falls into a liberal education area is still counting towards the 42 lib ed requirements or the overall 120 hour requirement. - In some cases, general elective courses can count towards progress degree.
+If a major and liberal education does not equal 120 credit hours required for graduation, we can count elective credit hours towards progress towards degree. - If you have a student-athlete who wishes to withdraw from a course, please encourage the studentathlete to contact the compliance office.

-If you have any questions regarding progress towards degree feel free to contact Alex Carew via email or telephone at alexander.carew@bemidjistate.edu and 218-755-2142 respectively.
-If you have a student-athlete who wishes to withdraw from a course, please encourage the student-athlete to contact me as well.
+If you have any questions regarding progress towards degree feel free to contact Andrea Dahly in the athletic compliance office via email or telephone at andrea.dahly@bemidjistate.edu and 218-755-2142 respectively..
 Thank you for helping our student-athletes remain compliant!